Book Review: “Seriously Good Software”July 22, 2021

 For contrast, I'll now review Marco Faella's book “Seriously Good Software” that also teaches intermediate Java programmers to write better software, using an entirely different approach.
 (Disclaimer: Marco talked me into writing the preface for his book.)

-The book starts out with a review of “software qualities”—correctness, robustness, efficiency, readability, reusability, maintanability, and so on.
+In chapter 1, the book starts out with a review of “software qualities”—correctness, robustness, efficiency, readability, reusability, maintanability, and so on.
 Then a running example is presented that will be used to exemplify these various qualities in subsequent chapters.
 The example is deceptively simple.
 A set of water vessels is given, with some vessels connected to each other by pipes.
 There are two fundamental operations:

 - Add water to a vessel